Viking Gabriella ferry Review and Specifications

 - On short crossings, animals are allowed to stay on car decks, but not left in the vehicles.
 These animals travel for free.

-The engine room and most crew-staff spaces (cabins, mess hall, bar lounge, dining room, brig / jail) are on decks 1-2.
+The engine room and most crew-staff spaces (cabins, mess hall, bar lounge, dining room, brig/jail) are on decks 1-2.
 Garage decks (for cars, buses, trucks) are decks 3-4-5.
-Car Deck 4 has a hydraulic platform that when lowered divides it in two (on 2 layers) to double the space for passenger vehicles.
+Car Deck 4 has a hydraulic platform that when lowered divides it into two (on 2 layers) to double the space for passenger vehicles.